 The next advance in the factory system and, consequently, the third stage of the industrial revolution was partial automation using memory-programmable controls and computers during the 1970s.
 This enabled manufacturers to attain greater consistency and quality of goods as well as to significantly increase the speed of production.
 The logical continuation of this approach was the further automation of workflows, aimed at reducing the need for human intervention to a minimum — or even eliminating it altogether.
-This resulted in what is known as Industry 4.0, also referred to as the Industrial Internet of Things (IIoT).
+The application of IoT in industrial automation resulted in what is known as Industry 4.0, also referred to as the Industrial Internet of Things (IIoT).

 IIoT allows manufacturers to upgrade existing machinery with smart production equipment as well as get insights from multiple data sources with monitoring and forecasting techniques.
 Today’s high-tech machines can not only perform more tasks per unit of time but also tell when they’re about to break down and need to be repaired.
 It looks like this advanced digitalization leaves no room for human workers, doesn’t it?
-Still, only humans can make machines more intelligent — and this lies at the cornerstone of the fifth industrial revolution.
+Still, only humans can make machines more intelligent — and this lies at the cornerstone of Industry 5.0.

-Industry 5.0 — Mass customization of the customer experience through digital transformation
+Industry 5.0 technologies — Mass customization of the customer experience through digital transformation

 Source: Furniturk Magazine Online — Ready for Industry 5.0